CheopsForTheEdge/cheops/README.md

 ```
 .
 ├── .gitignore             # Specify which file to ignore in git versioning
 ├── README.md              # This file
 ├── todo.org               # What remains to do
 ├── cheops                 # Where replication is done
 │   ├── api                # API package
 │   │   └── api.go         # Defines the router and routes
 │   ├── database           # Database package
 │   │   └── database.go    # Glue to the database
 │   ├── endpoint           # Endpoint package
 │   │   └── endpoint.go    # Manage different endpoints
 │   ├── main               # Main package
 │   │   └── main.go        # Only the main function
 │   ├── replication        # Replication package
-│   │   └── main.go       # Replicants and replicas management
+│   │   └── replication.go # Replicants and replicas management
-│   ├── request.go        # Request package
+│   ├── request            # Request package
 │   │   └── request.go     # Get the request and transfer it to the driver
 ├── drivers
-│   └── googleboutique    # Page used for jobs (see _layouts -> category.html)
+│   └── googleboutique    # Driver for Google Boutique
-│   └── k8s               # Favicon displayed in the tab
+│   └── k8s               # Driver for Kubernetes
-│   └── openstack         # Favicon displayed in the tab
+│   └── openstack         # Driver for OpenStack
-│   │   ├── openstack.go  #
+│   │   ├── openstack.go  # Interpreter for the request
-│   │   └── scope.go      # Contact page
+│   │   └── scope.go      # Interprets the scope (might inherit from a scope)
-├── tests                 # Most html pages
+├── tests                 # Where are the tests
-│   ├── .gitignore        #
+│   ├── .gitignore        # Gitignore for the tests
-│   ├── README.md         #
+│   ├── README.md         # README for the tests
-│   ├── requirements.txt  # Page for publications
+│   ├── requirements.txt  # Requirements file for the tests (cf README)
-│   └──testingAPI.yaml    # Page for platforms and softwares
+│   └──testingAPI.yaml    # API tests
 ```

 ## Functioning